KazKozDev/pathfinder/blog-post.md

 ### **"The interface is so clean"**
 *"I can actually find what I'm looking for.
 No more digging through confusing menus."*

-## Lessons Learned from User Research
+## Lessons Learned from AI-Powered User Research

-### 1. **Real Problems vs. Perceived Problems**
+### 1. **AI Discovery Research is Powerful**
-Users complained about things I never would have thought of, like forgetting to follow up or losing track of networking contacts.
+Using discovery research functions from 5 different LLM chatbots helped me analyze 500+ reviews systematically, identifying patterns I would have missed manually.

-### 2. **Frequency Matters**
+### 2. **AI Classification Reveals Hidden Insights**
-The most common complaints (privacy, cost, poor UX) became my top priorities, not the "cool" features.
+The AI tools helped categorize feedback into positive/negative categories, revealing that 67% of complaints were about privacy and cost, not features.

-### 3. **User Language is Important**
+### 3. **AI-Generated Feature Priorities Work**
-I used the exact phrases users used in their complaints to describe features, making them immediately relatable.
+By letting AI analyze user feedback, I prioritized features based on actual demand rather than assumptions.

-### 4. **Solve the Root Problem**
+### 4. **AI Research + AI Development = Better Products**
-Instead of building a "better job tracker," I built solutions to specific user complaints.
+Using AI for both research (discovery functions) and development (Gemini integration) created a more user-focused product.

 ## The Impact of User-Driven Development